Project Eden Project Eden

 Project Eden provides the following services assist youth, their families, and communities through the following services:

-Youth Services Program (YSP) provides psycho-educational support groups in the Hayward and San Lorenzo Unified School Districts.
-We are at the following school campuses one-day a week: Hayward Unified School District – Winton Middle School, Bret Harte Middle School, Martin Luther King, Jr. Middle School, Ochoa Middle School, Cesar Chavez Middle School, and Hayward High School; San Lorenzo Unified School District – Edendale Middle School and Royal Sunset High School; and New Haven School District – James Logan High School.
+Youth Services Program (YSP) provides psycho-educational support groups in the Castro Valley Hayward San Leandro and San Lorenzo Unified School Districts.
+We are at the following school campuses one-day a week: Castro Valley Unified School District – Castro Valley High School, Redwood High School; Hayward Unified School District – Winton Middle School, Bret Harte Middle School, Martin Luther King, Jr. Middle School, Ochoa Middle School, Cesar Chavez Middle School, and Hayward High School; San Leandro Unified School District – San Leandro High, School Lincoln Alternative; San Lorenzo Unified School District – Edendale Middle School, Arroyo High School, East Bay Arts, San Lorenzo High School and Royal Sunset High School; and New Haven School District – James Logan High School.
 Students are referred by faculty, staff or themselves for education and counseling on issues such as substance abuse, decision making, depression, anger management, and conflict resolution.
 YSP staff also provides crisis intervention; information and referral; and consultation with school staff.

 Summer Youth Program (SYP) offers peer counselor training to youth ages 12-18, as well as educational and fun field trips to such sites as the Exploratorium in San Francisco, the Monterey Bay Aquarium, and the Lawrence Hall of Science.
 This two-week program is offered three times each summer.

-Youth and Family Counseling Program (YFCP) provides the following services:
+Youth and Family Counseling Program (YFCP) provide the following services:

 Assessment: Youth and Family Counseling staff will meet with a teen and his/her family to assess the nature and degree of the problem.
 This process will involve meeting with the teen individually, with the parent(s), and with the whole family together.
 A treatment plan will be developed that meets the unique needs of each family and may include any or all of the following: